whoot/TelphOWN/README.md

 However, I have notified the team of Telpho10 about the vulnerabilities and they will fix them (hopefully) in the next release.

-**Update: Telpho10 v2.6.37 is still vulnerable and I really dont know when they will release a fixed version.**
+**Update: Telpho10 v2.6.39 is still vulnerable and the developer ignores my emails.
+Therefore I assume that this is a WONT FIX.**

 Exploits
 ----